IPED GRADUATE MANAGEMENT

 Our Mission Statement:

-To provide an educational and mentoring platform in the field of practice management that primarily focuses on students, residents, fellows and new practitioners that will forge a strong foundation for their podiatric careers while providing continuing support to the more established podiatrist.
+Our Mission Statement: To provide an educational and mentoring platform in the field of practice management that primarily focuses on students, residents, fellows and new practitioners that will forge a strong foundation for their podiatric careers while providing continuing support to the more established podiatrist.

 I Didn’t Match!
 Now What???

 We empathize with your situation of not getting a residency program this year.
 Yes, it hurts.
 Yet in years to come, you will look back on this experience, and know it was another challenge that you successfully overcame.
 The Institute for Podiatric Excellence and Development (IPED) recognizes your hard work and effort, and is dedicated to helping you get you through this time and creating options for your future.
 We have developed a program to help graduates elevate their education and experience through a Practice Management Program in podiatrists’ offices throughout the country, that can significantly enhance your chance for getting a residency next year

 - To provide graduates of a podiatric medical school, who are without a residency program, with a meaningful, office-based experience.

 - To foster a mentor/mentee relationship between practitioner and the graduate for the future benefit of the graduate.

 - To expose the graduate to real life clinical and practice management experience, philosophies, and skills to help prepare them for their future practice years.

 - To provide continuing practical education to prepare the graduate for residency interviews and subsequent residency experience.

 - To enhance the graduates’ opportunity to get a residency the following year.